SemwebServices/CAPCollator/README.md

 ## Technology

 Currently implemented in Java using the groovy-on-grails framework, but runnable as a microservice using the production jar.
 An embedded database is used for feed state.
+Elasticsearch 5.2+ is used for geo indexing

 ## Deployment